 For my fellow “How I Met Your Mother” fans, this was a bigger romantic gesture to me than Ted Mosby pulling that blue french horn off the wall of the restaurant for Robin.

 I felt silly and selfish for not jumping on my fiancé’s student loan debt earlier.
 Now that we are engaged, we are a team.

 I feel no regret putting money towards something that improves the love of my life’s happiness.

 So, bye bye $36,000.

 How I Paid Off My Significant Other’s Debt

 I just paid off $53,000 of my own debt two weeks ago.
 Some of you are probably wondering, where did this extra $36,000 come from?!
 We’re also planning a wedding.

 Now that we paid off $89,000 of debt, we’re ready to move forward together debt free.
-Our goal is to reach $1M net worth by 30.
+It feels great.